🦷Types of Dental Crowns and Their Costs

 Temporary Crowns: Purpose and Placement

-Types Of Dental Crowns And Their Costs
+FAQ: Types Of Dental Crowns And Their Costs

 The main types of dental crowns include ceramic crowns, porcelain-fused-to-metal (PFM) crowns, gold crowns, and resin crowns.
-Each type has its own advantages in terms of aesthetics, strength, and durability.
+Each type has its advantages in terms of aesthetics, strength, and durability.

 Ceramic crowns generally range from $800 to $3,000 per tooth, depending on the dentist’s expertise and the location of the practice.